2023 Caquetá Cessna Stationair crash

-On May 1, 2023, a Cessna 206 light aircraft with seven people on board crashed in the jungle in the Caquetá Department of Colombia.
-Two of the occupants – the pilot and co-pilot – were killed on impact, while four passengers, Lesly Jacobombaire Mucutuy (13), Soleiny Jacobombaire Mucutuy (9), Tien Ranoque Mucutuy (5), and Cristin Ranoque Mucutuy (1), survived the crash.
+On 1 May 2023, a Cessna 206 light aircraft with seven people on board crashed in the jungle in the Caquetá Department of Colombia.
+Two of the occupants – the pilot and co-pilot were killed on impact, while four passengers survived the crash.
 The mother survived for several days and died, leaving the children to fend for themselves.
 The children, between 11 months and 13 years old, survived for 40 days in the rainforest before being rescued by the Colombian military and volunteers from local indigenous groups.

-History of the flight
+Flight

-The 1982 Cessna U206G aircraft, operated by Avianline Charters, departed on the morning of May 1, 2023, from Araracuara Airport, Colombia, on a domestic charter flight to San José del Guaviare, 220 mi to the north.
-At 7:34 am local time, the pilot made a distress call reporting engine failure, and radio contact was lost shortly after.
+The 1982 Cessna U206G aircraft, operated by Avianline Charters, departed on the morning of 1 May 2023, from Araracuara Airport, Colombia, on a domestic charter flight to San José del Guaviare, 220 mi to the north.
+At 7:34 local time, the pilot made a distress call reporting engine failure, and radio contact was lost shortly after.
 The Colombian Air Force immediately sent out craft to search the area – a Basler BT-67 and Bell Huey helicopter.